bgplab/bgplab/docs/session/2-asoverride.md

 ## Verification

-You can use the **netlab validate** command if you've installed *netlab* release 1.8.3 or later and use Cumulus Linux, FRR, or Arista EOS on CE routers.
+You can use the **netlab validate** command if you use FRRouting or Arista EOS on CE routers.
 You'll get this printout if you configure **as-override** on PE1 but not PE2.

 ![](session-asoverride-validate.png)

 If that command fails or you're using another network operating system on your CE routers, check the BGP tables on CE1 and CE2.
-This is the printout you should get on CE1 running Cumulus Linux:
+This is the printout you should get on CE1 running FRRouting:

 ```
 $ netlab connect ce1 --show ip bgp